Badgerati/Pode/docs/Tutorials/Routes/Utilities/ContentTypes.md

 The content type that will be used is determined by the following order:

-1. Being defined on the `route` function.
+1. Being defined on the Route.
-2. The route matches a pattern defined in the configuration file.
+2. The Route matches a pattern defined in the configuration file.
 3. A default content type is defined in the configuration file.
 4. The content type supplied on the web request.